-- Discuss and highlight the positive events and accomplishments at each school in the Oakland Mills Cluster. - Engage the PTA at each school in the Oakland Mills Cluster through their communication officials. - Discuss with PTAs and school administrators whether schools need OMCA advocacy for additional funding or special project assistance. - Develop and foster strategies that will help retain families throughout the community from elementary to middle to high school in Oakland Mills. - Advocate for a county policy to prohibit any redistricting that would create a FARM rate above 30% at any Howard County school or would increase the FARMs rate at any school already above 30%. - Advocate for a countywide plan to deconcentrate below-market housing and FARM rates that features coordination among the County Council, county departments (and commissions) and the Howard County Public School System/Board of Education.
+- Discuss and highlight the positive events and accomplishments at each school in the Oakland Mills Cluster. - Engage the PTA at each school in the Oakland Mills Cluster through their communication officials. - Discuss with PTAs and school administrators whether schools need OMCA advocacy for additional funding or special project assistance. - Develop and foster strategies that will help retain families throughout the community from elementary to middle to high school in Oakland Mills.

+- Advocate for a county policy to prohibit any redistricting that would create a Free and Reduced Meals (FARMs) rate outside a range of 67% to 150% of the county-wide average for the level of school (elementary, middle, or high) considered for redistricting. - Advocate for a countywide plan to deconcentrate below-market housing and FARM rates that features coordination among the County Council, county departments (and commissions) and the Howard County Public School System/Board of Education.